ngokevin/sherlocked/README.md

 **GET /builds/**

 Lists builds.
+Note this will not fetch related fields such as ```captures```.

 **POST /builds/**

 Create a build.
+Returns 201 on success.

 Parameters | Description
 ---------- | -----------